 9. Race Horse Breeds: Akhal Teke

 Akhal Teke is the reputed horse breed for intelligence, endurance and metallic sheen which originated in Turkmenistan where they are the national emblem.
 They are also known as “Golden Horses” due to a shiny coat of palominos and buckskin.
-Akhal Teke is medium horses range from 58 to 63 inches and well known for golden color.
-They are characterized with the straight head, almond shaped or “hooded eyes,” well muscular body and glossy skin.
+Akhal Teke is medium horses range from 58 to 63 inches and well known for a golden color.
+They are characterized by the straight head, almond-shaped or “hooded eyes,” well muscular body and glossy skin.

-Akhal Teke horse is very confident and quick learner.
-They are gentle, developed a strong bondage with the rider, very sensitive and that’s how to make them “one rider horse”.
-Akhal Teke is generally well-known riding horse and frequently used in racing horses.
-Akhal Teke horses used around the world have performed well dressage, show jumping, eventing and the famous racehorse in Russia and Turkmenistan.
+Akhal Teke horse is a very confident and quick learner.
+They are gentle, developed strong bondage with the rider, very sensitive and that’s how to make them “one rider horse”.
+Akhal Teke is a generally well-known riding horse and frequently used in racing horses.
+Akhal Teke horses used around the world have performed well dressage, showjumping, eventing and the famous racehorse in Russia and Turkmenistan.

 10. Race Horse Breeds: Black Forest Horse

-Black Forest Horses are well natured, gentle and intelligent horses which were initially bred for the draft purpose.
-Nowadays Black forest is very popular racehorse for betting and riding horses.
+Black Forest Horses are well natured, gentle and intelligent horses that were initially bred for the draft purpose.
+Nowadays Black forest is a very popular racehorse for betting and riding horses.

 11. Race Horse Breeds: Tennessee Walker